Bookworm

 A bookworm or bibliophile is an individual who loves and frequently reads or collects books.
 Bibliophilia or bibliophilism is the love of books.

 Bibliophiles may have large, specialized book collections.
 They may highly value old editions, autographed copies, or illustrated versions.
 Bibliophilia is distinct from bibliomania, a compulsive obsession to collect books which can affect interpersonal relationships or health.
 The term "bibliophile" has been in use since 1820 and has been associated with historical figures like Lord Spencer and J.P.
 Morgan, who were known for their extensive book collections.

 Profile

-The classic bibliophile loves to read, admires and collects books, (Note: Of course, a bookworm is an insect that eats books.
+The classic bibliophile loves to read, admires and collects books, and often amasses a large and specialized collection.
+Bibliophiles usually possess books they love or that hold special value, as well as old editions with unusual bindings, autographed, or illustrated copies.
+"Bibliophile" is an appropriate term for a minority of those who are book collectors.

+Literally, a book "worm" is an insect larva that eats books.
 The term "bookworm" is often used as a metaphor to describe a voracious reader, an indiscriminate reader, or a bibliophile.
 In its earliest iterations, it had a negative connotation—that is, it denoted an idler who read rather than worked.
 Over the years its meaning has drifted in a more positive direction.
-Another meaning of the word is "a person who pays more attention to formal rules and book learning than they merit.") and often amasses a large and specialized collection.
-Bibliophiles usually possess books they love or that hold special value, as well as old editions with unusual bindings, autographed, or illustrated copies.
-"Bibliophile" is an appropriate term for a minority of those who are book collectors.
+Another meaning of the word is "a person who pays more attention to formal rules and book learning than they merit."